POST MAY CONTAIN AFFILIATE LINKS- READ DISCLOSURE FOR INFO.

 The pain was tolerable with the local anesthetic, so there was no need to give me anything stronger.
 Turns out I could have driven myself to this appointment but Debbie enjoyed the visit and seeing some of the inner workings.
 A cancer diagnosis has a way of creating an invisible wall between you and others.
 Sharing some of the nitty gritty moments broke down that wall.

 The following day, I was back in an MRI machine checking the position of everything for radiation.
 Dr. S (my radiologist) and physicists were making measurements and determining dosage.
 This would be a pinpoint attack at the tumor bed, euthanizing any errant cells.
 Collateral damage would be limited to a very small area.

 With the umbrella in, opened and now correctly position, I had this odd metal wand sticking out from the skin below my underarm.
 I was like one of the original talking dolls, “Chatty Cathy” only with a lever instead of a pull string.

 The radiation center is on the ground floor of the Mays Building in MD Anderson.
 Radiation treatments are basically done in bomb shelters but I didn’t realize that the first day or so.
 I thought the radiation folks were on the first floor because your treatment can be relatively quick each time, 30-40 minutes so it is easy to get in and get out.
 Turns out dozens of bomb shelter rooms are too heavy to be on higher floors

-My radiation therapy is where the spa vacation mentality really paid off.
-I was scheduled for two a day treatments, one between 8 and 9 in the morning and the other between 2 and 3 in the afternoon.
+My radiation therapy is where the spa vacation mentality paid off.
+I was scheduled for two-a-day treatments, one between 8 and 9 in the morning and the other between 2 and 3 in the afternoon.
 The first day, I experimented with wearing workout clothes and walking shoes.
 I was met by my technician, an athletic, compact young guy who had me remove my sports bra and workout top and lay down on a metal table centered in a large room.

 My blast room routine